CarCareTruth Score

 Best for foam cannon users and owners maintaining coated or waxed paint who want a shampoo that won't degrade their protection layer.
 Gallon format rewards bulk buying.
 Skip it if you need a strip wash before applying fresh protection; a dedicated strip shampoo is the right call for that step.

-WARNING signal word applies at concentrate strength; at 1:128 working dilution, surfactant levels drop below GHS classification thresholds and no PPE is warranted for normal use.
+WARNING signal word applies at concentrate strength; at 1:128 working dilution, surfactant levels drop below GHS classification thresholds.
+Eye and glove protection are situational, cautious precautions for handling the concentrate itself (SDS Section 8.2), not requirements for normal bucket-wash or foam-cannon use at working dilution.
 SDS Section 15 discloses ethylene oxide and 1,4-dioxane as trace Prop 65-listed impurities from surfactant manufacturing at concentrations well under 0.001%.
 SDS Section 12 confirms H412 chronic aquatic toxicity; rinse water belongs in a sanitary sewer rather than a storm drain.
 No biodegradability credit applies: SDS Section 12.2 reports no data despite the listing's marketing claim.

 Yes.
 SDS §9 confirms a concentrate pH of 7-7.8, and at 1:128 working dilution the solution approaches neutral.
 Adam's Polishes markets the product as coating-safe and the near-neutral pH chemistry is consistent with that claim.
 No documented wax or sealant stripping at normal wash concentration.